vx-ru/VoxelPluginFreeCE/README.md

-﻿# Voxel Plugin
+﻿# Voxel Plugin Community Edition

-**Voxel Plugin** allows to create fully volumetric, entirely destructible, infinite worlds in **Unreal Engine**.
+**Voxel Plugin Community Edition** allows to create fully volumetric, entirely destructible, infinite worlds in **Unreal Engine** using C++.
-It is compatible with Unreal 5.
+It is compatible with Unreal Engine 5.6 and Unreal Engine 5.7.

 ## Why this fork?

-I have created a fork of the original repository to keep it updated with the latest Unreal Engine versions.
+I have created a fork of the [original repository](https://github.com/VoxelPlugin/VoxelPluginFreeLegacy) to keep it updated with the latest Unreal Engine versions.

 ## Legal Notice